What Is Panner's Disease?

 Usually no other testing is needed.
 Sometimes an MRI is done to look at the bone in more detail.

 How Is Panner's Disease Treated?

-A child with Panner's disease needs to avoid all activities that cause pain so the bone can heal.
+A teen with Panner's disease needs to avoid all activities that cause pain so the bone can heal.
 This may mean taking a break from sports.

-The health care provider may also recommend that your child:
+The health care provider may also recommend that you: